bubanjan/real-estate-solution/README.md

 - ✅ Real-time validation and error messages in form fields
 - ✅ Handles JWT login via HttpOnly cookies (secure session management)
 - ✅ Images upload with check of size and file type, in create and edit modal (not totally finished)
+- ✅ Images are visible as image gallery in estate detail view

 ---

 ### 🚧 TODO · Not finished tasks, Work In Progress

-- [ ] Image upload is posible now in create and edit modal, but it is not tottaly finished with full support (frontend UI) + display estate pictures in listings and detail view as image gallery
+- [ ] Posibility to delete images for each estate, add multiple images at once in edit modal
 - [ ] Final UI/UX design polish (colors, photos, logo, backgrounds, dark/other theme, responsive layout for mobile, login menu as dropdown)
 - [ ] UI where admin can see, add, edit and remove users